snok/install-poetry/README.md

        pytest --version
    ```

-   the $VENV environment variable is set by us, and will point to the OS-specific
-   in-project default path
+   $VENV is set by us, and will point to the OS-specific in-project default path
    (`.venv/bin/activate` on UNIX and `.venv/scripts/activate` on Windows).
-   This eliminates the need for duplicate conditional code.

-Full Windows workflow:
+A complete example might look like this:

 ```yaml
 name: test